jovanovskajovana/gatsby-starter-styled-components/README.md

 ## 🚀 Setup

 With Gatsby, we can write React-based components that will be turned into static HTML, CSS, and JS at build time.
-Splitting the code by components makes it faster for users to load only what they need, and with route-based prefetching to get data based on the page they are currently on.
+Splitting the code by components makes it faster for users to load only what they need, and with route-based prefetching, to get data based on the page they are currently on.
 All page content is server-side rendered, leading to extremely fast loading times and further optimization for search engine crawlers.

 #### Basic setup